polterguy/polterguy.github.io/dashboard/hyper-ide/index.md

 ![Screenshot of how to use AI to generate code in Hyper IDE](/assets/images/use-ai-to-generate-code-in-hyper-ide.jpeg)

 If you use the AI chatbot interface in Hyper IDE, you can ask the AI to create, and/or modify your code, and such have _"conversations"_ with the AI about your code - And even use the AI as your _"AI-based pair programming buddy"_.
-Such requests will be paired to a local type with the same name as your file extension, implying if you're asking the AI to help you when you've got an HTML file open, the AI will search for a type who's name is _"html"_.
+Such requests will be paired to a local type with the same name as your file extension, implying if you're asking the AI to help you when you've got an HTML file open, the AI will search for a type whose name is _"html"_.
 If the backend does not find such a type, it will resort to using your _"default"_ type.

 This allows you to create your own unique models using RAG or fine-tuning, that are matched to your file extensions, to for instance teach the AI about your own code, etc.